BinaryCat17/Graphics/docs/architecture.md

 This is the **High-Level API**.
 Features and the App talk to this.
 *   **You say:** "Draw this UI", "Render this scene", "Set the camera".
 *   **It does:** Sorts objects, culls invisible items, and prepares packets for the backend.
+*   **Optimization:** Uses a static overlay buffer to avoid per-frame allocations for popup/tooltip rendering.

 ### The Worker: `RendererBackend` (`renderer_backend.h`)
 This is the **Low-Level Hardware Interface**.
 Only the `RenderSystem` talks to this.